 Discover Chile in Chiloé

-Chiloé, a 40-island archipelago off the Patagonian coast, is home to lush landscapes, emerald waters, 16 UNESCO-protected churches, and colorful palafitos (homes on stilts).
+Chiloé, a 40-island archipelago off the Patagonian coast.
+It is is home to lush landscapes, emerald waters, 16 UNESCO-protected churches, and colorful palafitos (homes on stilts).
 But due to rough coastal waters, visiting the islands has been relatively impossible for travelers.
-However, locals are now preparing for an increase in visitors after the government announced its 2020 opening of the Chacao Bridge, connecting Isla Grande de Chiloé with the mainland.
+However, locals are now preparing for an increase in visitors after the government announced its 2020 opening of the Chacao Bridge.
+This bridge will connect Isla Grande de Chiloé with the mainland.
 Chiloé is the perfect under-the-radar destination as it’s nearly untouched by tourists (for now).

 Enjoy a Post-Hike Soak in Peru

 Who said relaxation can’t be adventurous?
 Churin, a small mountain town nestled in a valley of the central Peruvian Andes, is home to a multitude of hot springs.
 Located near the southern tip of the Huayhuash Circuit, Churin’s the perfect finale for hikers who’ve endured the high altitude to catch glimpse of the spectacular turquoise lakes.
 The catch?
 Most travelers don’t know about Churin, leaving the post-hike reprieve for only the well-informed to enjoy.
 Don’t expect 5-star lodging, but do expect an escape from the crowds and a much-needed, post-hike soak.